harveyt/KPlanes/README.md

 ## Distances

-Distance contracts are scaled by the planets circumference:
+Distance contracts are scaled by the planets circumference, again using algorithms that work for any scale.

 For Stock (1x):